 Motor vehicle - 20%

 Machinery and equipment - 15% - 25%

 Furniture and fixtures - 10% - 15%

+Right of use asset - 15% - 20%

 Assets are reviewed for impairment whenever there is objective evidence to indicate that the carrying amount of an asset is greater than its estimated recoverable amount.
 The excess of the carrying amount above the recoverable amount is written off to the statement of profit or loss and other comprehensive income.